shivannis/xandr-docs-public/xandr-docs/articles/monetize/working-with-creatives.md

 ---
-title: Working with Creatives
+title: Microsoft Monetize - Working with Creatives
 description: The article highlights working with creatives on ad server, leverage advanced reporting, save on fees, ensure high ad quality, and consistency. ms.date: 10/28/2023
 ---

-# Working with creatives
+# Microsoft Monetize - Working with creatives

 You can traffic a wide range of creative types, from banners to increasingly pervasive rich media types, through the Xandr platform.
 Only secure content is supported.